macadmins/default-browser/README.md

 ### System Settings may not work correctly

 If System Settings doesn't show all sections correctly after running, this tool, restart the machine.
 This is likely a timing issue with Launch Services, but we haven't reproduced it consistently.
-A restart fixes the issue 100% of the time.
+If you see that a restart doesn't fix the issue, you way wish to use the `---no-rebuild-launchservices` flag.
+This will mean that you need to reboot after running the tool.

 ![System Settings screenshot](assets/system_settings.png)